Retail Excel Template Collection

 How Excel runs the workflow

-What retail promotion planning looks like in Excel
+What product gross profit and best/slow seller analysis looks like in Excel

 Keeping retail promotion overview, stock planning, slow-moving changes, gross profit actions, and result review separate makes the stock flow easier to follow.